faizyakob/my-linux-repo/VMware Fusion: Assign static IP to VM.md

 | NAT| `/Library/Preferences/VMware Fusion/vmnet8/` |

   🚥 Note: This file already contains the pre-configured section of the built-in DHCP, which we should not modify.
-     Instead, take note at the "range" field which defines the CIDR of the IP address.
+     Instead, take note at the "range" field which defines the CIDR of the IP address. <br>
+     The current VM IP address was picked from this range.
      <img width="353" height="71" alt="image" src="https://github.com/user-attachments/assets/a1f90869-d42a-4b2c-a5f8-a2820e17b567" />